 Q: Who participates in The Physician Effectiveness Project?

 A: Thousands of physicians and their clinical teams throughout the country are learning skills together, sharing techniques and applying new tools to improve care.
 The Project’s team is backed by hundreds of physician contributors who share colleague-created curriculum and expert insights to help advance physician and clinical team effectiveness throughout our community.

 Q: How can The Physician Effectiveness Project help us achieve our objectives?

 A: Every group that joins The Project faces a unique set of challenges which require a specific combination of physician and clinical team skills.
-Our team works closely with your physicians and leaders to map a curricular plan carefully designed to help physicians and build skills across a clinical enterprise to achieve your organizational goals.
-While challenges vary, the result of The Project is the same: Physicians get the skills and tools they require to effectively lead high-performing clinical teams with greater capacity for improving care.
+Our team works closely with your physicians and leaders to map a Learning Path carefully designed to help physicians and build skills across a clinical enterprise to achieve your organizational goals.
+While challenges vary, the result of The Project is the same: Physicians get the skills and tools they require to improve their experience and effectively lead high-performing clinical teams with greater capacity for improving care.

 Q: Do we subscribe as a group or as individuals?

 A: The Physician Effectiveness Project is designed to help physicians and teams build skills together as a shared, networked effort.
-Though clinicians can subscribe on an individual basis, and team members can learn “on their own,” members take advantage of the networked learning – that is, clinical teams learning, practicing and mastering skills together.
+Though clinicians can subscribe on an individual basis, and team members can learn “on their own,” members take advantage of the networked learning – that is, clinical teams learning, practicing and exchanging skills together.

 Q: What is included in my subscription to The Physician Effectiveness Project?

 A: While our curriculum and community resources are always expanding, each subscription includes: